jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

 The standard output of last C-ESM-EP launch is availabe in $SUMBIT_DIR/cesemp_lite/libIGCM_post.out, and the output for each component is located, as for all C-ESM-EP runs, in the component directory

-The atlas main page is available on thredds/work like for other C-ESM-EP simulation e.g., if JobName is 'myFG2' on Irene, atlas main index can be found at
+The atlas main page is available on thredds/work like for other C-ESM-EP simulation e.g., if JobName is 'myFG2' on Irene, atlas main index can be found at:

    https://thredds-su.ipsl.fr/thredds/fileServer/tgcc_thredds/work/senesis/C-ESM-EP/myFG2_mycomparison_senesis/C-ESM-EP_myFG2_mycomparison.html